 At LargeColleen works for the City of Bend, and has a professional background in urban planning and geographic information systems.
 Having lived in Bend since 2004, she's volunteered with many bicycle related events including a school bike train from her neighborhood and bike safety events at Bear Creek Elementary.

 LeeAnn is a recovering attorney who escaped corporate law life by biking across Mexico.
-She is the bilingual legal advocate at Saving Grace and is passionate about making bike commuting initiatives inclusive and eliminating barriers for those who face obstacles to bike commuting.
+She is the bilingual family law facilitator at the Deschutes County Courthouse and has extensive nonprofit experience.
+She is a certified equity trainer and an active member of the Restorative Justice and Equity group for the Bend-LaPine schools.
+Her passions include engaging women in bike touring and making bike commuting initiatives inclusive and eliminating barriers for those who face obstacles to bike commuting.

 At LargeAs a father, husband and cycling enthusiast, Eric has turned his passion into a profession.
 As owner of Bend Velo Bike Shop, and creator of the J. Livingston Brand of bikes, Eric has both a passion and desire to incorporate bicycles into everyone's daily life.

 At LargeScott is fortunate enough to have never had a regular car commute in his adult life and hopes that more people in Bend can have that opportunity.
 He works as the Fair Lending Officer at Umpqua Bank and has spent most of his career facilitating equal access to financial services for traditionally under-served populations.